 When using Subnet ID, the Masters Xmit and Recv are always set to "15".
 A Remote's Xmit will also always be set to "15".
-A Repeater that is going to be connecting directly to a Master will have its Recv set to "15" and its Xmit set to "1", if it is the only Repeater or the first Repeater in the network.
+A Repeater that is going to be connecting directly to a Master will have its Recv set to "0" and its Xmit set to "1" (Note: the Master should be set to "15", "15" or "0", "0"), if it is the only Repeater or the first Repeater in the network.
 If there is more than one Repeater, decide which Repeater is number two, three, etc... and set the Xmit to "2", "3", etc...
 In doing this you are setting up the "Transmit ID" that Remotes and/or other Repeaters will use to "Listen" to that modem.
 Any Remote in a network with Repeaters will have its Recv set to the number that its Repeater is using as its Xmit.
 See the examples below.